Food Prep for an Easier, Healthier Life

 Dinner can be the most harried meal.
 Just home from work, tired, what do we do for dinner?
 Rather than using an app to order in, you could walk in to an inviting aroma thanks to your crockpot meal that you prepped.
 By taking time during the weekend to cut up veggies and combine ingredients, you can have meals that go from your freezer to the crockpot in the morning.
 A home-cooked dinner awaits your return, and there will most likely be leftovers for lunch or another dinner.
 For some great ideas, check out these combinations from Allrecipes.com.
 At the very least, you can cut up veggies and have meats marinating ahead of time so they are ready to be thrown in the oven when you get home.

 When you want a snack, you usually want it N-O-W!
 Fast and easy is the key.
 When you take the time over the weekend to portion out snacks and cut up and put veggies and fruit in single serve containers, you have healthy snacks when you need them in just the right amount.
 For some ideas, see this article from Self.com.

-We also offer Dietitian Services at the Digestive Health Center.
-Learn more on our website: https://www.umms.org/bwmc/health-services/dietitian.
+Learn more about our Dietitian Services at the Digestive Health Center.